cairo-book/cairo-book/src/ch03-03-data-structures.md

 {{#include ../listings/ch03-common-collections/no_listing_13_own_struct_vect/src/lib.cairo:trait}}
 ```

-This provides a blueprint for our vector implementation.
-Let's build it out.
+This provides a blueprint for our dynamic array implementation.
+We named it Vec as it is similar to `Vec<T>` data structure in Rust.

 ### Implementing a Mutable Vector in Cairo

-To define our vectors we used the definition of Vec in Rust.
-They can also be defined as dynamic arrays, their size can change and their data can be accessed and modified.

 To store our data, we'll use a `Felt252Dict<T>` which maps index numbers (felts) to values.
 We'll also store a separate len field to track the length.